 Wagner Free Institute of Science

 While just coming to the Wagner Free Institute of Science’s Victorian building is a treat, it is only a precursor to the vast 100,000-specimen museum on the brightly-lit second floor.
-There are stuffed birds and small animals in antique glass cases and complete skeletons of larger animals, like a buffalo and an English draft horse, spotted around the floor in between.

 The animal exhibits may be more prominent, but don’t miss the many cases of minerals, insects, shells and, especially, the fossils.
 There are oddments that are fascinating without being bizarre – mastodon teeth, huge corals, rattlesnake hides.
 The interpretations around the exhibits explain the changes in the science of the Victorian era with ours today.